top of page

 Why Do We Need Art in Our Lives?

-I am reminded of a recent conversation a friend and I had about… life.
+I am reminded of a recent conversation a friend and I had about life.
 We considered the meaningful aspects that make life beautiful and bind us together: connection, love, and care for others.
 These have been the cornerstones of human existence since we first walked the earth.
+Another cornerstone of our species is creativity and art.

 People have displayed their art since the dawn of time.
 Is the cave painting below the earliest hint of a need for art in our lives?